 Ncodiario Book Arts / Printmaking

-The Ncodiario Book Arts/Printmaking Program offers advanced study in studio arts, focusing on the book as a vehicle of artistic expression and printmaking in the context of the narrative.
+The Ncodiario Book Arts/Printmaking Program offers advanced study in arts, relying on the book as a way of artistic expression and printmaking in the context of the narrative.
 It is a two-year 60-credit program that must be completed in four semesters.

 Important features of the program are its printmaking opportunities, its emphasis on investigating traditional and modern bookbinding, its encouragement of writing and the use of text, and its situation in an arts university, giving students a unique opportunity to draw on other art areas–such as, photography, graphic design, multimedia, crafts, sculpture.